ASK-Berkeley/MLFF-distribution-shifts/README.md

 ## Test-Time Radius Refinement

 An example of test-time radius refinement with MACE-OFF can be found in `radius_refinement_maceoff.py`.
-Note that the parameters for the heuristic to measure distances between eigenvalue distributions will likely have to be adjusted for different training datasets.